 The poems highlight the poetic centre of Van Gogh’s thoughts, his uniquely dramatic phrasing, the natural use of incremental repetition and potent use of metaphor; the critical points in his life journey, his love of lists, his loves and losses, his philosophy expressed in a range of poetic tropes, and encapsulated in a poetic framework.

 The poems ‒ descriptive, imagist, expressionist, occasionally symbolic, often list-like, perhaps neo-modern (or post-impressionist?) ‒ reveal how regularly the source of Van Gogh’s art began with words.
 The descriptions of his paintings are like poetry as still life; words, literature, poetry, hanging like paintings on the page, the writing paper a drafting stage or rehearsal for paintings that were filling his mind.
-The impulse of the pen, the heart of his imagination, expressed both in paintings and in beautifully written and heartfelt poetic prose, are here condensed into an essence—poems given titles, lineation, rhythm, form, white space surrounding the words, language as verbal paintings, the poetry in the prose shining through.
+The impulse of the pen, the heart of his imagination, expressed both in paintings and in beautifully written and heartfelt poetic prose, are here distilled into an essence—poems given titles, lineation, rhythm, form, white space surrounding the words, language as verbal paintings, the poetry in the prose shining through.

 I am aware of Fiona Benson’s creatively passionate and moving poems regarding Van Gogh published in her Faber New Poets’ pamphlet and included in her first collection Bright Travellers, and more recently (and latterly) Tim Dooley’s poised and textured experiment in Weemoed (a flemish word for melancholy), where Dooley is in dialogue with some of the narratives in Van Gogh’s letters, partly commenting on the subject matter as an omniscient, contemporary poet and partly writing in the voice of Van Gogh.
 And there are a few other writers who write ekphrastic poems inspired by the paintings, or write poems entirely imagining they are Van Gogh.